Schemes to help homeowners in danger of losing their homes

 To be able to apply for these schemes:

 - you have to get independent advice about your financial situation from a money adviser and your money adviser will submit the application form for you

 - the value of your property must be no more than the local maximum property price.
 In some cases, the maximum price may be disregarded if the client has particular housing needs as a result of a disability

 - you must not have been able to make full payments on your mortgage for at least three months and have arrears of at least one month.
 A letter from your lender confirming this must be included with the application form.
 For the Mortgage to Rent End of Term Cases Pilot, you must be able to show that you are unable to agree with your lender on how to pay back the principal sum

 - you must not normally be eligible for help through other UK government support schemes.
 A letter confirming this must be included with the application form.
 In exceptional cases, you might be allowed to apply

 - you must not normally own a property elsewhere.
 In exceptional circumstances, this condition may be waived

 - you or another joint owner intends to remain in the property and at least one of the owners must have lived in the property for at least 12 months

 - you must not have capital of more than £2,000 if you are under 60 years old, or more than £4,000 if you are 60 years old or older.

 As well as these conditions above there are rules about the proportion of the property for which you currently have a mortgage.
 For example, in the Mortgage to Shared Equity Scheme you must hold 20% or more equity in your home.

-If you're interested in either scheme, you can read more of the detail of each scheme in a leaflet available on the Scottish Government website at www.gov.scot.
+If you're interested in either scheme, you can read more of the detail of each scheme on the Scottish Government website.

 Contact for MTR and MTSE schemes